walterdejong/synctool/doc/chapter3.md

 Afterwards, all compute nodes will get `/usr/local` synced via the purge mechanism by running `synctool -f`.

-> Purging is a blunt but effective means to synchronise entire directory
+> Purging is a blunt but effective means to synchronise directory trees.
-> trees.
-Mind that it will delete data that is not supposed to be there,
+> Mind that it will delete data that is not supposed to be there, so be
-> so be extra careful with this feature.
-For safety, synctool will not allow
+> extra careful with this feature.
+For safety, synctool will not allow you
-> you to purge the root directory of a system.
+> to purge the root directory of a system.

 Under the hood, synctool employs `rsync` to purge files.
 Run synctool in verbose mode to see `rsync`'s output and review what files would be deleted